Official: China's economy reviving as anti-virus curbs ease

 AP Business Writer

-BEIJING (AP) — China’s sluggish economy is reviving as anti-virus curbs are eased and businesses in its commercial capital of Shanghai are allowed to reopen, a Cabinet official said Monday, while data showed April factory and consumer activity was even weaker than expected.

-About half of the 9,000 biggest industrial enterprises in Shanghai are back at work after controls that shut down most of the city starting in late March eased, said Fu Linghui, director of statistics for the National Bureau of Statistics.
+This month’s activity appears to be improving based on high power demand and more freight being moved, Fu Linghui, the bureau’s statistics chief, said at a news conference.
+He said about half of the 9,000 biggest industrial enterprises in Shanghai were back at work as outbreaks in China’s biggest city were contained.

+“We believe the operation of the economy is gradually improving,” Fu said.
+“The pace of recovery in consumption will accelerate as the impact of the epidemic is brought under control.”

 The ruling Communist Party is trying to reverse a deepening slowdown without giving up “zero-COVID” tactics that also have shut down sections of Beijing and other major cities to isolate every infected person.
-Private sector economists have cut economic growth forecasts for this year to as low as 2%, well below the ruling party target of 5.5% and last year’s 8.1% expansion.
+Economists cut this year’s growth forecasts to as low as 2%, well below the ruling party target of 5.5% and last year’s 8.1% expansion.

-“We believe the operation of the economy is gradually improving in May as logistics is unblocked to ensure smooth access and support is increased for the real economy,” Fu said at a news conference.

-The restrictions that confined most of Shanghai’s 25 million people to their homes prompted concern global manufacturing and trade might be disrupted, adding to upward pressure on inflation in the United States and Europe.
+“There is still considerable uncertainty and downside risk to the near-term outlook for China if new Covid-19 outbreaks should occur in other major urban areas,” said Rajiv Biswas of S&P Global Market Intelligence in a report.

+The economy already was weak before the latest outbreaks after Beijing cracked down on debt in its vast real estate industry that Chinese leaders worry is dangerously high.
+That triggered a slide in construction and home sales, industries that support millions of jobs.

 Ruling party leaders said after a May 5 meeting that containing outbreaks would take priority over the economy.

-The government has yet to gather May data but activity appears to be improving judged by “physical quantity indicators,” said Fu, the statistics official, referring perhaps to freight volumes and power consumption.

-“I believe the second quarter will maintain good growth momentum,” Fu said.
+Chinese officials have called for the virus to be brought under control ahead of a ruling party meeting in October or November at which Xi is expected to try to break with tradition and award himself a third five-year term as leader.

+The economy grew by an anemic 4.8% over a year earlier in the three months ending in March.
+That was an improvement over the previous quarter’s 4.1%, but forecasters say activity in the three months through June might weaken.

-Shanghai, China’s richest and most populous city, will gradually reopen shopping malls, vegetable markets, hair salons and other businesses starting Monday, the government announced.
+Shanghai, China’s richest city, will gradually reopen shopping malls, vegetable markets, hair salons and other businesses starting Monday, the government announced.

-The number of people who are barred from leaving their homes has fallen below 1 million, said a deputy mayor, Zong Ming, according to the official Xinhua News Agency.
-Zong said Sunday the number of commercial outlets operating increased to 10,625 from a low of 1,400.
+A deputy mayor, Zong Ming, said the number of people in Shanghai who are barred from leaving their homes has fallen below 1 million, according to the official Xinhua News Agency.
+Zong said Sunday the number of commercial outlets operating in the city had increased to 10,625 from a low of 1,400.

-The Port of Shanghai, the world’s busiest, has said operations are normal, but official data show daily cargo volume is off 30%.

-Also Sunday, the central bank said the official lower limit on interest rates for mortgages taken out by first-time homebuyers will be lowered.
-The official Global Times newspaper said the policy was designed to revive slumping sales while discouraging speculation that might put up politically sensitive housing costs.
+Also Sunday, the central bank said the lower limit on interest rates for mortgages taken out by first-time homebuyers will be lowered in a new effort to revive plunging home sales.

 “Provided that the virus situation continues to improve, the economy should begin to rebound this month,” said Julian Evans-Pritchard of Capital Economics in a report.
 “But the recovery is likely to be tepid.”